Atmospheric-pressure chemical ionization: Advantages

 Ionization of the substrate is very efficient as it occurs at atmospheric pressure, and thus has a high collision frequency.
 Additionally, APCI considerably reduces the thermal decomposition of the analyte because of the rapid desolvation and vaporization of the droplets in the initial stages of the ionization.
 This combination of factors most typically results in the production of ions of the molecular species with fewer fragmentations than many other ionization methods, making it a soft ionization method.

-Another advantage to using APCI over other ionization methods is that it allows for the high flow rates typical of standard bore HPLC (0.2-2.0 mL/min) to be used directly, often without diverting the larger fraction of volume to waste.
+Another advantage to using APCI over other ionization methods is that it allows for the high flow rates typical of standard bore HPLC (0.2–2.0 mL/min) to be used directly, often without diverting the larger fraction of volume to waste.
 Additionally, APCI can often be performed in a modified ESI source.
 The ionization occurs in the gas phase, unlike ESI, where the ionization occurs in the liquid phase.
 A potential advantage of APCI is that it is possible to use a nonpolar solvent as a mobile phase solution, instead of a polar solvent, because the solvent and molecules of interest are converted to a gaseous state before reaching the corona discharge needle.
 Because APCI involves a gas-phase chemistry, there is no need to use special conditions such as solvents, conductivity, pH for LC.
 APCI appears to be more versatile LC/MS interface and more compatible with reversed-phase LC than ESI.

 Application

-APCI is suited for thermal stable samples with low to medium (less than 1500Da) molecular weight, and medium to high polarity.
+APCI is suited for thermal stable samples with low to medium (less than 1500 Da) molecular weight, and medium to high polarity.
 It is particularly useful for analytes that are not sufficiently polar for electrospray.
 The application area of APCI is the analysis of drugs, nonpolar lipids, natural compounds, pesticides and various organic compounds, but it is of limited use in the analysis of biopolymers, organometallics, ionic compounds and other labile analytes.